What motivates you?

 Inspiration: Inspiration is the power to stimulate the intellect or emotions through an external source like,

-Feeling: Something you emotionally experienced (war, cancer, bankruptcy, divorce, abuse or an accident).
+- Feeling: Something you emotionally experienced (war, cancer, bankruptcy, divorce, or an accident)

-Sight: Something you saw or read (child, person, animal, movie, picture, TV, book, article or a letter).
+- Sight: Something you saw or read (child, animal, movie, picture, TV, device, book, article, or letter)

-Hearing: Something someone said (like a speech or a kind word) or by music (song, hymn or marching band).
+- Hearing: Something someone said (speech or kind word) or by music (song, hymn, or marching band)